 9. Camera Gear for the Best Photos

 Your vacation is going to be filled with beautiful moments and scenery that you’ll want to capture.
 Whether you’re a professional photographer or a casual traveler, make sure you have the right camera gear.
+Your camera should be included among travel essentials when you’re planning what to pack for Europe trip or any scenic destination.

 •Tip: A lightweight DSLR or mirrorless camera can deliver high-quality photos without the weight.
 If you prefer a simpler option, many smartphones now take stunning photos, so just ensure your phone is fully charged.
 A selfie stick and a tripod stand can be useful extras.